al4/puppet-influxdb/README.md

 [![Build Status](https://travis-ci.org/rplessl/puppet-influxdb.png)](https://travis-ci.org/rplessl/puppet-influxdb)

+## About this fork

+The original source of this module is no longer maintained, however when we started using it, it was the best option available and we've continued to use it at Gumtree.
+It has a couple of features that don't exist in the more popular influxdb modules; specifically it now supports the creation (but not modification) of databases, users and grants.
+The implementation isn't brilliant (simple exec calls to the influx command line), but works for us.
+YMMV.

+The configuration implementation is improved from the source module, but inferior to [golja/influxdb](https://forge.puppet.com/golja/influxdb).

 ## Description

 puppet module to install and configure [influxdb](https://influxdb.org) (version 0.9.x and newer).
 Tested with InfluxDB 0.9.1 and 0.9.2.